Truck Driver Training (CDL)

 - Department of Rehabilitation - Call (217) 875-8703 for more information.

 Canceled Classes: Richland Community College reserves the right to cancel programming due to insufficient enrollment.
 Should it become necessary to cancel or reschedule programming, registrants are notified as soon as possible.

-The course tuition is non-refundable unless the class has been cancelled.
+The course tuition is non-refundable unless the class has been canceled.
 Course fees and all other fees are non-refundable after the class begins.